 - i.
 Service yards should be no larger than 200 square feet in size. - ii.
-Service yard fencing should conform to the requirements for fencing found in Section 4.18.

-- iii.
-The service yards must be completely fenced and gated in order to screen the view of all items stored in the service yard from adjacent lots, common areas and roadways. - iv.
+Service yard screening should conform to the requirements for fencing found in Section 4.19. - iii.
+The service yards must be completely screened and gated to reasonably screen the view of all items stored in the service yard from adjacent lots, common areas and roadways. - iv.
 Solid waste containers must be kept in a location accessible to collection personnel, either in the service yard or in a separate structure such as the garage, assuming proper access is provided. - v.
 All solid waste containers stored in the service yard must be animal-proof. - vi.
 Firewood must be stored in a fully enclosed structure that may be incorporated into the service yard.
 No firewood or combustible materials may be stored outside of a fully enclosed six-sided structure.